williamsmt/packer-templates/README.md

 VSPHERE_PASS=Password123!
 VSPHERE_URL=vcenter.domain.local
 ```

+**Note:** As previously mentioned, Windows templates must have access to the OS and VMware Tools `.iso` files prior to running a build.

 Confirm you are satisfied with the customization to the relevant configuration files identified below, then deploy the template using the Makefile: